-To establish the proper use of social media for employees to further the mission and goals of the department.
+To establish the proper use of social media for employees, contractors, volunteers, and other representatives to further the mission and goals of the department.

-Guidelines for proper use of social media by staff.
+Guidelines for proper use of social media acting as a representative of the department.

 The St. Mary's County Department of Recreation & Parks manages popular social media pages on platforms such as Facebook, Instagram, Twitter, YouTube and Pinterest.
-All department team members are expected to regard the pages as part of workplace property/assets.
-When a team member chooses to "like" a page and comment on posts, they do so as a representative of St. Mary's County Government.
-Staff members agree that they have read, understood, and will follow all rules and guidelines outlined in this policy and in the County policy outlined in Chapter 16 of the Manual of Personnel Policies and Procedures.
-Postings and discussions will be monitored to ensure that users are adhering to appropriate standards, policies, and procedures.
+All department employees are expected to regard the pages as part of department property/assets.
+Employees choice to "like" a page and comment on posts as a representative of County operations, they do so as a representative of St. Mary's County Government.
+Employees agree that they have read, understood, and will follow all rules and guidelines outlined in this policy and in the County Social Media Policy as outlined in Chapter 16 of the Manual of Personnel Policies and Procedures.
+Postings and discussions on department social media pages will be monitored to ensure that employees are adhering to appropriate standards, policies, and procedures.
 The department reserves the right to immediately remove all postings that violate the terms of use.
+While employed with the department, all employees must follow etiquette regardless of county operated social media or use of personal social media regarding county government operations.